jednano/blink/README.md

 ## Introduction

 If you landed here, you're probably a front-end web developer of some kind.
 You know how to write JavaScript.
 You might even have a favorite CSS preprocessor.
-Sure, they allow you to write [variables and functions](http://sass-lang.com/guide) in some form or another, but they require you learn their domain-specific language, which often falls short of a full-blown language.
+Sure, they allow you to write [variables and functions](http://sass-lang.com/guide) in some form or another, but they also require that you learn their domain-specific language (DSL), which often falls short of a full-blown language.
 You scour their documentation, struggling to find solutions to problems you already know how to solve in JavaScript.
 We keep looking for ways to introduce logic into our CSS, so why not just use JavaScript?

-Blink, like [Autoprefixer](https://github.com/postcss/autoprefixer), allows you to write your CSS rules without vendor prefixes.
-In fact, you can forget about them entirely.
-Like [Compass' cross-browser-mixins](http://compass-style.org/reference/compass/css3/), blink has [a set of overrides](#overrides) to handle cross-browser CSS hack scenarios that vendor prefixes are simply not equipped to do; however, unlike Compass, you don't have to remember to include them.
-In fact, you can forget that they even exist.
+Blink doesn't need to do anything special to support functions, because blink runs actual JavaScript.
+This means the equivalent of [Sass](http://sass-lang.com/) [mixins](http://sass-lang.com/guide) can be achieved in blink by means of a function that returns any number of CSS declarations.
+In blink, these are implemented as [overrides](#overrides).
+For example, the [fill override](#fill) allows you to add `{ fill: true }` to your rule body, which, in turn, generates 5 CSS declarations to fill its relative or absolute container.

-With blink, browser support is a configuration setting, so when your browser support requirements change, none of your source code has to change.
-All you do is update your configuration to support different browser versions by setting the minimum versions you wish to support.
+Blink follows the Single Responsibility Principle (SRP), which means it doesn't try to do too much.
+As such, you are encouraged to combine blink with other tools to achieve the best result.
+For example, use [Autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes and [Spritesmith](https://github.com/Ensighten/spritesmith) to generate sprites, which can then be implemented directly in blink.
+There are a plethora of Node modules you can leverage.

 Blink is just getting started, so stay tuned for any updates.